 Both the St. Louis style ribs and spareribs have little meat on them and many cooks choose to grill this style of rib.

-Beef and lamb ribs are also available for grilling or smoking.
+Lamb and beef ribs are also available for grilling or smoking.
 They’re not as popular as the pork ribs though I must say a good piece of lamb riblet goes down well with me!

 Why Some Cooks Boil Ribs Before Grilling